Sanjay-Shr/DevOps_Challenge/README.md

 Verified successful Docker CLI operations and began learning about Docker Images — blueprints that define how containers are built.
 Understood the flow from Dockerfile → Image → Container.

+# Day 40 – Docker Pull & Java App Image Build

+Today I learnt how to use the docker pull command and built my first Docker image for a Java application.
+Created a Dockerfile (screenshot attached), built the image, and ran it successfully after resolving some base image errors.
+It helped me understand the complete workflow from Dockerfile to image to container.

 ---

 ## How to Use This Repo